-- A. Attempt to secure more information about the AP - B. Document in the case file the reason given for the lack of information - C. Evaluate the explanation and determine if non-cooperation exists.
-If non- cooperation does exist, impose the sanction by removing the parent and child(ren) for whom paternity is being sought from the TANF budget
+- A. Attempt to secure more information about the AP when the minimum child support information has not been provided by the client. - B. Document in the case file the reason given for the lack of information. - C. Evaluate the explanation and determine if non-cooperation exists.
+If non-cooperation does exist, impose the sanction by removing the parent and child(ren) for whom paternity is being sought from the TANF budget.

-4. Fair Hearing Requests
+5. Fair Hearing Requests